jduffield65/coppafish/docs/pipeline/register_initial.md

     === "`shift`"
         ![image](../images/pipeline/register_initial/view_shift_info_outlier2.png){width="800"}

-    Clearly from the top plot, the range of `shift` is much smaller than the range of `shift_outlier` as we expect from the [reduced range](#updating-initial-range) of the exhaustive search to find these.
+    Clearly from the top plot, the range of `shift` is much smaller than the range of `shift_outlier`, as we expect from the [reduced range](#updating-initial-range) of the exhaustive search to find these.

 ### [`view_register_search`](../code/plot/register.md#view_register_search)